David Chung

 The next day, Pete v2 got a harder test.

 local_wispr v2 wasn’t a tiny cleanup.
-It added UI parity with Wispr Flow: floating overlay, menu bar tray, settings dialog, streaming partials, cancel behavior, MLX model support, offline model rules, hotkey changes, and PortAudio resilience.
+It added a floating overlay, a menu bar tray, a settings dialog, live partial text, cancel behavior, support for MLX (Apple’s on-device AI engine so the model runs on the Mac, not in the cloud), offline rules, hotkey changes, and audio resilience.

-The result: about two hours wall clock instead of an estimated six hours sequential.
+The result: about two hours on the clock instead of an estimated six hours done one job at a time.

 That matters because AI doesn’t just have a dollar cost.
 It has an attention cost.
-If a build takes six hours, the human operator degrades.
+If a build takes six hours, the human running it degrades.
 Decisions get sloppier.
-Smoke testing gets rushed.
-The last 20% turns into “good enough” because everyone is tired.
+Testing gets rushed.
+The last 20 percent turns into “good enough” because everyone is tired.

-Cutting wall clock by two-thirds isn’t just speed.
+Cutting the clock by two-thirds isn’t just speed.

 It protects judgment.